LindezaGrey/bontastic/README.md

 - Receives messages
 - Prints them on a thermal printer for an always-on physical log

+## Features

+- **Meshtastic Integration**: Connects to a Meshtastic node via BLE to receive and print messages.
+- **Thermal Printing**: Prints received text messages.
+- **Web Configuration**: Configure printer settings (heat, density, font, etc.) via a Web Bluetooth interface.
+- **Error Reporting**: Monitors the printer's paper status.
+If the printer runs out of paper, it broadcasts an "Alert no paper!" notification to the Meshtastic mesh (specifically on the "bontastic" channel if available).

 ## What’s in this repo

 - **Firmware** (Arduino/ESP32): main sketch and printer/BLE code